Spicadox/TwitCastingDownloader/README.md

 ### Installation
+Requires [FFMPEG](https://ffmpeg.org/download.html) in the current working directory or in PATH.

-Requires the nonbinary library [BeautifulSoup](https://pypi.org/project/beautifulsoup4/)
+Requires the nonbinary library [BeautifulSoup](https://pypi.org/project/beautifulsoup4/).

 A requirements text file has been included and the command `pip3 install -r requirements.txt` (or pip) can be used to install BeautifulSoup.

-Note: The installation of BeautifulSoup is not required for the executable file.

 ### Options and Usages